ovh/docs/pages/web/hosting/ovhconfig_modify_system_runtime/guide.en-ca.md

 Once you have chosen your runtime environment, you can change it in two different ways:

-- **Via the OVH Control Panel.** Use the instructions provided in the [Modify the Web Hosting plan configuration via the OVH Control Panel](../modify_your_web_hosting_systems_runtime_environment/#modify-your-web-hosting-plans-configuration-via-the-control-panel){.external} section of this guide.
+- **Via the OVHcloud Control Panel.** Use the instructions provided in the [Modify the Web Hosting plan configuration via the OVHcloud Control Panel](../modify_your_web_hosting_systems_runtime_environment/#modify-your-web-hosting-plans-configuration-via-the-control-panel) section of this guide.
 - **Editing the .ovhconfig file.** This method is more technical, and you will need to be connected to your storage space.
-If you would like to modify the **.ovhconfig** file, please refer to our guide to [Configuring the .ovhconfig file on an OVH Web Hosting plan](../configuring-file-ovhconfig/){.external}.
+If you would like to modify the **.ovhconfig** file, please refer to our guide to [Configuring the .ovhconfig file on an OVHcloud Web Hosting plan](../configuring-file-ovhconfig/).

 #### PHP version

 There are now several versions of PHP programming language.
 As usual, version developments include different patches, and also add or remove features.
-OVH offers the very latest PHP versions, and you can view a list of them here: <https://www.ovh.co.uk/web-hosting/php.xml>.
+OVHcloud offers the very latest PHP versions, and you can view a list of them here: <https://www.ovh.com/ca/en/web-hosting/php.xml>.

 Because some features cannot be maintained in newer versions, **please ensure that the new PHP version you want to use is compatible with your website before you start making any changes.**

 There are several ways you can modify your Web Hosting plan’s PHP version:

-- **Via the OVH Control Panel.** Use the instructions provided in the [Modify the Web Hosting plan configuration via the OVH Control Panel](../modify_your_web_hosting_systems_runtime_environment/#modify-your-web-hosting-plans-configuration-via-the-control-panel){.external} section of this guide.
+- **Via the OVHcloud Control Panel.** Use the instructions provided in the [Modify the Web Hosting plan configuration via the OVHcloud Control Panel](../modify_your_web_hosting_systems_runtime_environment/#modify-your-web-hosting-plans-configuration-via-the-control-panel){.external} section of this guide.
 - **By manually modifying file on your storage space.** This solution is more technical, and you will need to be connected to your storage space.

-Generally, if you want more information on changing from one PHP version to another, please follow the instructions in our guide to [Configuring PHP versions on an OVH Web Hosting plan](../how_to_configure_php_on_your_ovh_web_hosting_package_2014/){.external}.
+Generally, if you want more information on changing from one PHP version to another, please follow the instructions in our guide to [Configuring PHP versions on an OVHcloud Web Hosting plan](../how_to_configure_php_on_your_ovh_web_hosting_package_2014/).

 #### PHP engine